Analysis of Algorithms, Computational Complexity, Communication Complexity,

 Graph Algorithms, Data Structures, Computational Theory

 Ran Duan received his B.S. degree in Computer Science at Tsinghua University in 2006, and his M.S. and Ph.D. degrees in Theoretical Computer Science at University of Michigan, Ann Arbor (under the instruction of Prof. Seth Pettie).
 Then he held a postdoctoral researcher position in Max-Planck-Institut für Informatik in Germany until 2014, supported by Alexander von Humboldt fellowship.
-In Aug 2014, he joins IIIS as an assistant professor.
+In Aug 2014, he becomes a faculty member in IIIS.
 His research interest focuses on graph algorithms, data structures, and computational theory.

-Artificial Intelligence, Collaborative Robotics, Reinforcement Learning, Multi-Agent Collaboration, Planning under Uncertainty
+Artificial Intelligence, Deep Reinforcement Learning, Multi-Agent Reinforcement Learning

 Algorithm Economics, Computational Environmental and Ecological Management, Market design for smart grid and smart city, Optimal Control and Operation of Power Systems, AI and Big Data